TedwardCz/Icharus/steps/QualifyRealtyLead/Implementation/ENVIRONMENT_CONFIG.md

 To add a new Realty-specific setting to all environments:

-1. Add the setting to the base `App.config` file with a default value
+1. Add the setting to the base `App.config` file in the `app.env.config` directory with a default value
 2. Add the setting with environment-specific values to each centralized environment config file
 3. Update the Program.cs configuration loading logic if needed